ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 feature is finally merged into the main branch of your repository.</redColor>

 ## How to make Chirp! work locally
-<redColor>There has to be some documentation on how to come from cloning your project
+<redColo>There has to be some documentation on how to come from cloning your project
 to a running system.
 That is, Adrian or Helge have to know precisely what to do in which order.
-Likely, it is best to describe how we clone your project, which commands we have to execute, and what we are supposed to see then.</redColor>
+Likely, it is best to describe how we clone your project, which commands we have to execute, and what we are supposed to see then.</redColo>

 ### How to run the Web-app
 There is a runing version at this [link](https://bdsagroup20chirprazor-hdb4bch7ejb3abbd.northeurope-01.azurewebsites.net)